-The site is currently designated Agriculture in the Stanislaus County General Plan and this designation is consistent with the site's A-2-40 (General Agriculture) zoning district.
+The site is currently designated Agriculture in the Stanislaus County General Plan and this designation is consistent with the site's A-2-40 (General Agriculture, 40 acre minimum) zoning.
 The Agriculture designation recognizes the value and importance of agriculture by acting to preclude incompatible urban development within agricultural areas and, as such, should generally be zoned with 40 to 160 acre minimum parcel sizes.